Daniel-KM/Omeka-S-module-Reciprocal/README.md

 Installation
 ------------

-This optional module [Generic] may be installed first.

 See general end user documentation for [installing a module].

+This module requires the module [Common], that should be installed first.

 * From the zip

 Download the last release [Reciprocal.zip] from the list of releases, and uncompress it in the `modules` directory.

 * From the source and for development